joaovareis/ctu_mrs_test/README.md

 ## Running the full example

-Clone this repo and build it in a catkin workspace.
+Clone this repo and build it in a colcon workspace.
 Use the start script `tmux/start.sh`.

 ## Configurables